 It is designed to impart a profound basic knowledge of German and European law at both an academic and a practical level.
 Courses are in the framework subjects of German law.
 Students in the program complete a series of law firm or institutional clerkships in Berlin or elsewhere over the course of the one-year program.

 Applicants must be completely fluent in German.
-It is possible to apply at either of two points.
-First, one may apply in conjunction with the initial application to the Cornell J.D. program.
-Alternatively, or in addition (for those whose pre-law school application to the program was unsuccessful), following admission to Cornell Law School, one may apply during the Spring semester of the first year, in response to an invitation circulated to the first year class.
+It is possible to apply in conjunction with the initial application to the Cornell J.D. program as well as during the Spring semester of the first year following admission to Cornell Law School in response to an invitation circulated to the first year class.

 See the First Year Application Form.